Blogs

 Using Payment analytics and insights to grow your business

-Now more than ever, organisations have access to large amounts of data that can be leveraged to their advantage.
-This age of big data and analytics has allowed merchants to make more strategic and informed operational decisions.
-However, the domain of payments has often been sidelined in the optimisation of data.
-While investing in analytics for areas such as marketing is more common, one should not underestimate the potential impact of payment data and insights.
-Given the growth in online transactions, now is the perfect time to learn how to use in-depth reporting features for online payments.
-This will enable merchants to not only significantly reduce their costs but also generate higher revenues.
-Let us take a look into how this is achieved.
+In the present time, organizations have unprecedented access to vast quantities of data that can be utilized to their advantage.
+This era of big data and analytics has empowered merchants to make more strategic and well-informed operational decisions.
+However, the realm of payments has often been overlooked in terms of data optimization.
+While investing in analytics for areas like marketing is more prevalent, it is crucial not to underestimate the potential impact of payment data and insights.
+With the surge in online transactions, there couldn’t be a better moment to explore the utilization of comprehensive reporting features for online payments.
+This will not only enable merchants to significantly reduce costs but also generate higher revenues.
+Let us delve into the methods through which this can be accomplished.

 Most popular payment methods in LATAM

-Although Latin America does not have the largest e-commerce market, valued at only 200 billion, it is certainly an interesting market to explore.
-In fact, according to the EBANX study, LATAM is the second fastest-growing e-commerce market in the world, surpassed only by the Asia-Pacific region.
-Therefore, it presents a huge growth opportunity for forward-looking businesses and makes for an interesting territory to explore in our “Most Popular Payment Methods” series.
+While Latin America may not possess the largest e-commerce market, with a valuation of only 200 billion, it is undeniably a captivating market worth exploring.
+In fact, according to a study by EBANX, LATAM stands as the second-fastest-growing e-commerce market globally, trailing only behind the Asia-Pacific region.
+Consequently, it offers substantial growth prospects for visionary businesses and serves as an intriguing territory to delve into for our “Most Popular Payment Methods” series.

 Multi Acquirer v/s Single Acquirer: Which to choose?